angadsinghsandhu/Notes/Leetcode/Solutions/Amazon/BILP.md

 15. **Give me an example of a time you faced a conflict while working on a team.
 How did you handle that?**
     _Leadership Principles: Have Backbone; Disagree and Commit_
     - Untitled Project
+    - Graduate RA: Disagreement with advisor on model selection, advocated for infiniBand connection for faster data transfer and multi-node multi-GPU training

 16. **Tell me about a time when you received negative feedback from your manager.
 How did you respond?**
     _Leadership Principles: Earn Trust, Learn and Be Curious_